 NISSAN recommends that pregnant women use seat belts.
-Contact your doctor for specific recommendations.
-The lap belt should be worn snug and positioned as low as possible around the hips, not the waist.
+The seat belt should be worn snug, and always position the lap belt as low as possible around the hips, not the waist.
+Place the shoulder belt over your shoulder and across your chest.
+Never run the lap/shoulder belt over your abdominal area.
+Contact your doctor for specific recommendations